woodard/libabigail/doc/manuals/abidw.rst

 abidw reads a shared library in `ELF`_ format and emits an XML representation of its ABI to standard output.
-The emitted representation includes all the globally defined functions and variables, along with a complete representation of their types.
+The emitted representation format, named ``ABIXML``, includes all the globally defined functions and variables, along with a complete representation of their types.
 It also includes a representation of the globally defined ELF symbols of the file.
 The input shared library must contain associated debug information in `DWARF`_ format.

 When given the ``--linux-tree`` option, this program can also handle a Linux kernel tree.
 That is, a directory tree that contains both the